 Financial Experts agree.
-They aren’t exactly sure when, but we are due for a recession sometime soon.
+They aren’t exactly sure when, but we're due for a recession soon.
 In times like these, the stock market can be a scary place to hedge your bets.
 Conversely, real estate can be a great place to put your money if you are looking for an asset that will retain value long term, and provide stable passive income in the short term.

 If you’re looking to learn anything from the 2008 recession, you should keep in mind that the driving forces behind that crisis were fundamentally different than the ones at play today.
 Over 10 years ago, it was the mortgage default rates that forced the housing market to collapse, which in turn hurt the economy.